mtgjson/mtgjson-website/docs/data-models/set/index.md

 > ### booster <Badge type="warning" text="optional" />
 >
 > A breakdown of possibilities and weights of cards in a booster pack.
-See the [Booster](/abstract-models/booster/) Abstract Model.
+See the [Booster](/data-models/booster/) Abstract Data Model.
 >
 > - **Type:** `object`
 > - **Introduced:** `v5.0.0`